 "I really think Asia has everything.
 Amazing landscapes, vibrant cities, some of the most beautiful beaches in the world, friendly people who always seem to have time to welcome visitors – whether it’s the Thai people with their insistence on ‘sanuk’, which roughly translates as ‘fun’, or the Khmer people of Cambodia who have overcome so much in their recent history – and I haven’t even mentioned the food…”

-Over the years, Anna has enjoyed sampling the more unusual aspects of Asian cuisine, and during her most recent trip to Cambodia added beef with red ants and holy basil, snail salad and frog to the list of dishes she has tried, joining ducks feet, snake, fried scorpion and some of the more ‘unusual’ parts of a goat.
-However, although she has taken part in numerous courses during her travels, she remains a very bad cook.
+I particularly enjoy sampling any and all aspects of Asian cuisine.
+During an especially memorable trip to Cambodia, I added beef with red ants and holy basil, snail salad, and frog to the list of dishes I’ve eagerly tried, joining ducks feet, snake, fried scorpion and some of the more ‘unusual’ parts of a goat.
+However, although I’ve taken part in numerous cookery classes during my travels, I’m still no chef!

-‘Enjoy the journey’.
-In Asia there are many opportunities to travel on foot, by bicycle, boat, train, or even elephant.
-Whilst the destinations themselves are fantastic, it’s the way that you get there which is bound to provide you with some of your greatest travel stories.'
+“Always enjoy the journey.
+In Asia there are many opportunities to travel on foot, by bicycle, boat, train and more.
+Whilst your destination will likely be fantastic, the way you get there is bound to provide you with some of your greatest travel stories.”